ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 features, but he said not a word, and Elizabeth, though blaming herself for her own weakness, could not go on.
-At length Darcy spoke, and in a constrained manner said, "Mr. Wickham is blessed with such happy manners as may ensure his making friends--whether he may be equally capable of retaining them, is less certain."
+At length Darcy spoke, and in a constrained manner said, "Mr. Wickham is blessed with such happy manners as may ensure his making friends -- whether he may be equally capable of retaining them, is less certain."

 "He has been so unlucky as to lose your friendship," replied Elizabeth